Mekaider/GearSwap/README.md

   sets.engaged.Impetus = set_combine(sets.engaged, {body="Bhikku Cyclas +2"})
   ```

-  The system will automatically check for these custom groups when selecting gear sets for:
+  The library will automatically check for these custom groups when selecting gear sets for:
   - Engaged sets
   - Weaponskill sets
   - Any other melee-related gear changes